Occupational Therapy

 Expected Employment Growth

-The Fall 2026 Cohort application cycle will begin in October.
+The Fall 2026 Cohort application deadline is March 15th.

 Application details:

 Please submit all application materials on OTCAS, otcas liaisoncas.
 OTCAS will take two-four weeks to verify the submitted application.
 The UNCP MSOT program will not review an application until it is in verified status.
-Your OTCAS application must be submitted and verfied by the application deadline on Feb 15th.
+Your OTCAS application must be submitted and verified by the application deadline on March 15th.

 Abnormal Psychology